 Malaysia Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Malaysia, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Malaysia, Southeast Asia (19 countries), showing its location, country facts, details about its capital city Kuala Lumpur, bordering countries like Brunei, Indonesia, Thailand, and plenty of other information which may be interesting when you visit this Southeastern Asian state.

-Quick links: Google maps Malaysia, Kuala Lumpur Google maps, Driving Directions Malaysia, Printable Road Map.
+Quick links: Google Maps Malaysia, Kuala Lumpur Google maps, Driving Directions Malaysia, Printable Road Map.

 About Malaysia in a nutshell